chrisfosterelli/akismet-api/docs/comments.md

 Honeypot field
 --------------

-Akismet supports a ["honeypot" field].
+Akismet supports a ["honeypot" field][0].
 Honeypot fields are visually hidden inputs which trick bot users into completing a field that human users can't detect.
 If your form is submitted with a value in the honeypot field it is a very strong signal for spam, because only a bot would detect and complete the